-In testing procurement, suspensions and debarments, we were not able to find evidence indicating that the Department performs procedures to ensure that individuals and entities that receive contracts or sub-awards are not suspended or debarred from participation in federal programs.
+In testing procurement, suspensions and debarments, we were not able to find evidence indicating that the Department performs procedures to assure themselves that the individuals and entities that receive contracts or sub-awards are not suspended or debarred from participation in federal programs.

 As per OMB Circular A-102, federal agencies shall not award assistance to applicants that are debarred or suspended, or otherwise excluded from or ineligible for participation in federal assistance programs under Executive Order 12549.
-Agencies shall establish procedures for the effective use of the list of parties excluded from federal procurement or non-procurement programs to assure that they do not award assistance to listed parties in violation of the executive order.
+Agencies shall establish procedures for the effective use of the List of Parties Excluded from federal procurement or non-procurement programs to assure that they do not award assistance to listed parties in violation of the Executive Order.
 Agencies shall also establish procedures to provide for effective use and/or dissemination of the list to assure that their grantees and subgrantees (including contractors) at any tier do not make awards in violation of the non-procurement debarment and suspension common rule.